SDU-Chain/PRIDE-NIZK-Experiments/Experiments/README.md

 	chmod +x ./*.sh
 	chmod +x ./*.py

-## Step 1: Prepare accounts
+## Step 1: [Server side] Prepare accounts
   The sealer account is already created.
 The address is placed at `./config/address`.
-The corresponding private key is placed at `./gethdata/keystore/` as well as `./gethaccount/sealer/keystore/`.
+The corresponding private key is placed at `./gethaccount/sealer/keystore/`.

   However car accounts are not pre-created.
 Execute the following command to create 1000 car accounts.

 	echo 1000 | ./make_accounts.sh

-## Step 2: Fund accounts
+## Step 2: [Server side] Fund accounts
   The car accounts are not sealers, i.e. they can't mine (vote) to produce ether.
 The easiest way is to pre-fund them at the genesis block.
 It's advised to write a smart contract to fund new accounts for prodution use, but we omit it because it is just an experiment.

 	./make_genesis.py